 - Stand off - clicking on this will tell the craft to go to stand-off range.
 Used for forcibly disengaging from a UFO and/or minimizing the screen to let more interceptors attend the interception, while not letting the current interceptor leave the interception.

 - Cautious attack - sets the craft range to the maximum range of the weapon with the greatest firing range.
 (If this weapon should run out of ammo, the craft will then close to bring the remaining weapon to bear).
 Craft that are damaged by UFO fire while in Cautious Attack will retreat to Standoff range.

 - Standard attack - sets the craft range to the maximum range of the weapon with the nearest firing range.
-Craft which take significant damage in a single hit while in Standard Attack will retreat to Standoff range.
+Craft that are reduced below 50% health while in Standard Attack will retreat to Standoff range.

 - Aggressive attack - gets the craft as close to the UFO as possible.
 Craft in Aggressive Attack will never retreat.

 - Retreat - tells the interceptor to break off and retreat from the battle.